Skip to main content

 Getting Help

-If you would like to use encryption to protect your data and you work in the School of Social Ecology at UC Irvine, you can contact Social Ecology computing services.
+If you work in the School of Social Ecology at UC Irvine and would like assistance encrypting your data, please contact Social Ecology Computing Services: